Curling Iron Travel Case Sewing Pattern

 Travel Curling Iron Sleeve Sewing Pattern

-- 1/2 Yard Cotton batting (or one piece at least 10″ x 14″): Do not use polyester, we want the heat buffering properties of cotton.
+- 1/2 Yard Cotton batting or one piece at least 10″ x 14″: Do not use polyester; we want the heat buffering properties of cotton.

-- InsulBright Piece at least 9″ x 14″
+- 1 piece 9″ x 14″ of InsulBright

 Cutting Directions: